 Then remove the antenna, the SMA nut and washer.
 Remove also the 4 screws marked with red arrows below.

 You can now safely remove the RF Explorer front cover, so you will get now the buttons, LCD and PCB visible.
 Do not remove any of the screws from the PCB.
+Below is an image of a potential layout of the PCB screws, but your model may differ slightly from this.

 You probably need a different (bigger) Philips screwdriver for these screws when compared to those of the top cover.